So you think you’ve got good communication skills? Well, you wouldn’t be alone.

-It also means that you can adapt yourself to new and different situations, read the behaviour of other people, compromise to reach agreement, say 'no' amicably and avoid and resolve conflict.
+It also means that you can adapt yourself to new and different situations, read the behaviour of other people, compromise to reach agreement, have difficult conversations with ease, and avoid and resolve conflict.
 In fact, a large part of good communication is about being empathic, so you can understand how others will interpret your words and behaviour.
 And don’t forget that communication is a two-way street, so being a good listener is vital.

 Open hands, good eye contact, plenty of smiling, good posture, respect for others’ personal space: these are all part and parcel of good communication.
 They all display your positive attitude and help present you as reliable and open.
 Having good body language establishes trust and rapport and means people will not only have more confidence in you, but will want to listen to and work with you.

 Good language doesn’t necessarily mean that you need the oratorical skills of Winston Churchill, and doesn’t just mean being proficient in English (although it helps – a lot).
 It also means that your diction is clear and audible, your sentences are concise, your thought processes are logical and your delivery is flowing.
 Being a confident and amiable speaker establishes trust with your audience and helps you elicit information and make introductions.
 This helps to maintain strong relationships at work with co-workers and clients.

 Speaking well also requires you to adapt your speech to suit your audience, involving changing your word choice and tone for different scenarios.
 You have to be flexible to communicate effectively and use lingo that’s appropriate and understandable to your listeners.